 - init [--force]: The init command, which initializes the overall state of the SolrCloud deployment, must be executed before starting solr-server daemons for the first time.
-Use this command cautiously as it is a destructive command that erases all SolrCloud deployment state information.
-After a successful initialization, it is impossible to recover any previous state.
+Use this command cautiously because it erases all SolrCloud deployment state information.
+After successful initialization, you cannot recover any previous state.

 - --generate path: Allows